openstack/governance/reference/distributed-project-leadership.rst

 project deliverables as well as representing the project team both internally and externally.

-This resolution outlines a process for OpenStack project teams to opt in to a "distributed leadership" model where there is no PTL.
+This document outlines the process for OpenStack project teams to opt in to a "distributed leadership" model where there is no PTL.
 The responsibilities normally held by the PTL are distributed to various liaisons, which may be held by one or multiple contributors.